 "That gives the production company a gun held to my head and we don't need that.
 So we've worked over four years to find other shows that can attract young viewers."

-Frow pointed out that new 'Love Island rival' Make Or break on Channel 5 was "bigger than Big Brother" this summer with its younger viewers.
+Frow pointed out that new 'Love Island rival' Make Or break on Channel 5 was "bigger than Big Brother" last year summer with its younger viewers.

 On Big Brother being renewed beyond 2018, Frow admitted it was still up in the air.